shijc-sjtu/cofunc-artifact/README.md

 The artifact requires AMD CPUs with SEV-SNP support and a minimum of 8 GB of memory.
 It has been tested on EPYC-7T83 and EPYC-9654 machines.
-A test server is available for AE reviewers (please refer to the artifact appendix).
+A test server is available for AE reviewers (please refer to the HotCRP submission).

 ## Software dependencies